That doesn't mean the Neo will be released anytime soon, though, with rumours suggesting its release has been put back to 2022.

 No, and that's one of the big things in its favour.
 The operating system is 'read-only' to apps, which means any malware cannot wreak havoc with system files.

 If that sounds familiar, it's because that's how Windows 10S worked.
 But no-one liked it because you could only run apps installed from the Microsoft Store.
-And there weren't a whole lot to choose between.
+And there wasn't a whole lot to choose between.

 Windows 10X does things differently because it will allow you to install 'trusted' apps - by using signed code and apps with a good reputation - from any source, including a web browser, a USB stick or something else.